-To learn more about our work in service to children and youth in Montgomery County, please click here for our informational slides.
+To learn more about our work in service to children and youth in Montgomery County, please click here.

 Board of Directors

 Leslie Shedlin is an attorney with over twenty five years of experience in the area of child abuse and neglect.
 Her work includes litigation, advocacy and training.

 Ms. Leshner is a psychologist and family therapist who served for over 25 years as the director of Montgomery County Child Welfare Services.
 Ms. Leshner has a Masters degree in Psychology and has extensive experience working with children, youth and families.

 Ronna Cook is an independent research consultant focusing on social-services and early childhood education programs.
 Ms. Cook has Masters Degrees in both social work and special education with emotionally disturbed children.

 Dr. Gardner has 18 years of experience doing health related research and 15 years in a management position at the Food and Drug Administration.
 Dr. Gardner has a Ph.D in Medical Sociology.

 Alan Kraut has over 40 years’ experience as a developmental psychologist and science administrator, having served on the faculty of Virginia Tech, and as senior staff at the American Psychological Association, the Association for Psychological Science and currently as Executive Director of the Psychological Clinical Science Accreditation System.
 Dr. Kraut also served on the Board of Tree House, Montgomery County’s Child Advocacy Center for abused and neglected children.